rhysd/actionlint/docs/config.md

       # Ignore errors from the old runner check.
 This may be useful for (outdated) self-hosted runner environment.
       - 'the runner of ".+" action is too old to run on GitHub Actions'

-# TimeoutMinutes is an object where Required set true requires a timeout-minutes value to be present.
+# timeout-minutes is an object where 'required' set true requires a timeout-minutes value to be present.
-# Optionally, the MaxMinutes field can be set to enforce an upper limit on the timeout-minutes value.
+# Optionally, the 'max' field can be set to enforce an upper limit on the timeout-minutes value.
 # This is used in timeout-check rule.
 timeout-minutes:
   required: true